eliorians/Broyhill-Wind-Turbine/README.md

 # Broyhill-Wind-Turbine
 Using machine learning to predict the yield of the Broyhill Wind Turbine.

-data-util.py - clean and process data as it comes in

 forecast-collection.py - collecting forecast data from the National Weather Service API

+forecast-util.py       - converts collected forecast data into .csv files to be used later

+turbine-util.py        - clean turbine data